d3x0r/STFRPhysics/README.md

 The cross of two nearly parallel vectors is nearly 0; so dead on collisions result in translation.
 (The angle is also the arc length, so units of space translate to angle directly).

-## Computation overhead introduced vs matricii
+## Computation overhead reduced vs matricii

 The dual log quaternion has to be applied to the dual part, to rotate the projected origin into its own space; that origin and the basis vectors can be retrieved to apply scalar x,y,z and get the resulting translated x,y,z 'world' coordinates. lnQuat has a conditioning operation `update()` which updates the `exp()` calculation part, which is computation of the length of the point, and using that to lookup sin/cos values; this is the 'costly' part, subsequent application